TheFirstAvenger/ets/README.md

 * `ETS.Set` - wraps `:set` and `:ordered_set`
 * `ETS.Bag` - wraps `:bag` and `:duplicate_bag`
-* `ETS.Set.KeyValueSet` - extension of `ETS.Set` that abstracts away tuple and key index concepts into simple key/value inputs/outputs.
+* `ETS.KeyValueSet` - extension of `ETS.Set` that abstracts away tuple and key index concepts into simple key/value inputs/outputs.
 * Most used functions from `:ets` replicated for all wrappers
 * Returns {:error, reason} tuples (or raises in ! versions) for:
   * `:table_not_found`